cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 ## Vesting Account Implementation

-Given a vesting account, we may further define the following:
+Given a vesting account, we define the following in the proceeding operations:

 ```
 OV = OriginalVesting (constant)
-V = Percentage of OV that is still vesting (derived by OV and the start/end times)
+V = Number of OV coins that are still vesting (derived by OV and the start/end times)
 DV = DelegatedVesting (variable)
 DF = DelegatedFree (variable)
 BC (BaseAccount.Coins) = OV - transferred (can be negative) - delegated (DV + DF)
 ```

+__Note__: The above are explicitly stored and modified on the vesting account.

 ### Operations

 #### Determining Vesting Amount

 To determine the amount of coins that are vested for a given block `B`, the following is performed:

 1. Compute `X := B.Time - StartTime`
 2. Compute `Y := EndTime - StartTime`
 3. Compute `V' := OV * (X / Y)`

-Thus, `V := OV - V'`
+Thus, the number of vested coins is defined by `V'` and as a result the number of vesting coins equates to `V := OV - V'`.
+It is important to note these values are calculated on demand and not on a per-block basis.

 #### Transferring/Sending